Need assistance? Call 603-862-4242

 Business Relationship Management requires the oversight of a dedicated Business Relationship Manager (BRM), who assists with vendor due diligence review, financial assessment, requirements matching, security considerations, and assessment of IT resource requirements from vendor review through implementation.
 The BRM also guides departments to leverage the most appropriate existing IT services and products available across UNH and USNH or engage a new vendor through the procurement process.

 Following new software implementation, the BRM offers Service Management lifecycle consulting.
-This process includes defining who will manage accounts, how upgrades be implemented, end user communications, success metrics, total cost of ownership, security, and vendor relationship management.
+This process includes defining who will manage accounts, how upgrades are implemented, end-user communications, success metrics, the total cost of ownership, security, and vendor relationship management.

 The BRM developed a short survey to learn more about technology and identify unmet needs at UNH.
 If you are involved in technology,